jfung53/mensmagbot/readme.md

 # Men's Mag Bot

 A twitter bot that posts hallucinations about masculinity using GPT-2 trained on articles from men's magazines.

-This is a school project and for educational use only.
+This project is for educational use only.

 ## Proposal